unibas-tilics/tilics/2024/prisoners_dilemma/article.md

 # What would you choose?

-You are offered to play a game against another person.
-In each round, you have two choices: **Cooperate** or **Refuse**.
+Want to play a game?
+You will play against an opponent, and you both have to make a choice in each round: **Cooperate** or **Refuse**?
-If both players refuse, each player gets $1$ coin.
-If both cooperate, each player gets $3$ coins.
+Here's how it works: If both of you refuse, you each get 1\$.
+If both cooperate, you score 3\$ each.
-But, if you cooperate and your opponent refuses, they get $5$ coins, and you get nothing.
-So what should you do?
+But if you cooperate and your opponent refuses, they get 5\$ while you get nothing.
+Crucially, you don't know what your opponent will choose.
+So, what's the smartest move?

-If your opponent refuses, you should also refuse; otherwise, you will get nothing.
+Say your opponent will refuse, then you should also refuse to avoid complete loss.
-If your opponent cooperates, you should again refuse, to get $3$ coins.
+And in case your opponent will cooperate, you should also refuse to snag 3$.
-So you might conclude that refusing is your best option.
-However, your opponent will likely reach the same conclusion, and you both will only receive $1$ coin per round.
+Seems like refusing is the best choice, right?
+But guess what?
+Your opponent likely thinks the same way, and you both end up with just 1$ each.

-This game is a reformulation of a problem known in Game Theory as the Prisoner's Dilemma.
-In the 1980s, Professor Axelrod ran a tournament where different computer programs played this game against each other in several rounds.
-The program that came out on top would always copy the opponent's move, it would start by cooperating and only refuse if the opponent refused in the last round.
+This game is a classic thought experiment in Game Theory called the Prisoner's Dilemma.
+In the 1980s, Professor Axelrod determined the winning strategy: Start by cooperating, and then mimic your opponent's last move!
+So even if locally refusing is the best option.
+In the overall scope of the game, cooperating is better for you and your opponent!

 ## Author
 Carina Schrenk